 Most will European car insurance policies will include the following terms and conditions:

 If you are planning to be away in a foreign country for three months during the year, make sure you get cover for at least 90 days.

-Unlimited cover in some cases: some insurance companies offer unlimited annual European cover, which means you will get the same cover at home and abroad for trips of any length during the policy.
+Some insurance companies offer unlimited annual European cover, which means you will be covered for trips of any length during the policy.

 You should also make sure the policy you choose covers everything you need, not just driving in Europe.
 Here is everything car insurance can cover you against.